ChristianVillalba/the-complete-web-development-bootcamp/CSS/README.md

 * How to lay out items in the grid that we've created
 * Content Placement:
     * Flexbox provides one of the easiest ways to center and positioning an item inside another container.
-    * Convert our cell to flexbox
+    * Convert our grid cell to flexbox
 * **Grid-Column & Grid-Row**
     * A **grid item** can take multiple rows / columns
         * `grid-row-start` and `grid-row-end` : make single grid items take up multiple rows